billthefarmer/editor/Syntax.md

 ### C type
-Keywords and types are matched from lists of C/C++/Objective C/Go/Java/Javascript/Python/Swift keywords and types.
+Keywords and types are matched from lists of C/C++/Objective C/Go/Java/Javascript/Python/Shell/Swift keywords and types.
 Classes are capitalised words.
 Constants are all caps words.
 Strings are in double quotes.
 Single quotes are ignored because apostrophes break the algorithm.
-Both `/* */` and `// ` C style comments are recognised.
+Both `/* */` and `// ` C style comments and `# ` Shell script style comments are recognised.

 ### HTML
 HTML keywords are matched from a list.
 Double quoted arguments are